Print confers authority

 Our new-style PDFs are designed to work either in a to-be-expected office printer format, or increasingly, to work with tablet browsing as part of an organisation’s e-Library.
 This means the document can be read as an ongoing resource as well as being found using search engines giving the document an ongoing life and influence significantly beyond its publication and launch.
 A great example of this is the work we completed for the MS Society which remains a standard document issued to hospitals, surgeries and other medical facilities, but remains a quick download from their website.

-MS Soceity… a good example of business and political report design
+Our work for the MS Soceity… a good example of business and political report design